Claudia Lawrence

 The Disappearance

 Wednesday 18th March 2009 was a normal, routine day for Claudia.
 She arrived for her regular shift at Goodricke College at 6am, finishing the 8 hours as usual at 2pm.
 Allowing for some time to get changed out of her chef's whites and clock out, she left the campus at around 2:30pm and started the three-mile walk home.
-Her Vauxhall Corsa, which she would usually use to make the 10-minute drive to work, was in the garage having essential work done, so she had been making the journey on foot for several days.
+Her Vauxhall Corsa, which she would usually use to make the 10-minute drive to and from work, was in the garage having essential maintenance done, so she had been making the journey on foot for several days.

 Image 5: Claudia captured on CCTV in Melrosegate